 The difference between the two methods is whether companies need to sell inventory.
 To figure quick liability, add up cash, securities, and accounts receivable, then divide the total by 90 days of current liabilities.

 Accounts Receivable Turnover

-Businesses can also analyze their accounts receivable turnover to see how effectively their inventory becomes accounts receivables.
+Businesses can also analyze their accounts receivable turnover as part of their overall cash conversion cycle to see how effectively their inventory becomes accounts receivables.

 The analytics tool called accounts receivables turnover is figured by looking at a set period and adding beginning accounts receivable and ending accounts receiving, then dividing by two, then taking that product and dividing it into net annual credit sales.

 To keep track of the cash flowing in and of your business, consider using a tracking budget.
 When you check your cash-flow statement regularly (different from your cash budget), you can see if your business is using it effectively.
 Then, you can better budget how much cash you need to keep your business liquid.

 When you create a cash budget, you can use it to determine what you need.
 Some businesses set their budget for six to twelve months, then adjust as needed.
 Rather than using your cash budget for targets, use it for needs, so you spend it wisely to help your business.

 You can also use your cash budget for unexpected situations and for changes that help your business.
 For example, you could use your budget to alter the timing you use to increase your inventory.

 You could also use it to change your accounts receivable timing.
 When you make changes to your budget, you can generate cash more quickly.